 You can display and trim a multi-clip link in the Source Monitor.
 To view a track in the multi-clip link, choose from the Track menu.
 You can view and play only one channel at a time in the Source Monitor.
 If the linked clips contain markers, the Source Monitor timeline displays markers only for the displayed track.
-If the Source Monitor displays a multi-clip link from the Project panel, you can use the Overlay or Insert buttons to add the linked clips to separate tracks in a Timeline panel.
+If the Source Monitor displays a multi-clip link from the Project panel, you can use the Overlay (or Overwrite in Premiere Pro CS5.5 and later) or Insert buttons to add the linked clips to separate tracks in a Timeline panel.